logicalclocks/hops-docs/docs/hopsml/experiment.rst

 Experiments service
 -------------------

 Experiments service provides a unified view of all the experiments run using the experiment API in the hops python library.
+As demonstrated in the picture it provides general information about the experiment and the resulting metric.

 .. _experiments_service.png: ../_images/experiments_service.png
 .. figure:: ../imgs/experiments_service.png